-Early to bed and early to rise resets circadian rhythms.
+Early to bed and early to rising resets circadian rhythms.
 Over time this rhythm will promote an optimal and most natural hormonal environment.
 This promotes accuracy and resilience in our immune system.
 (1)

-70+% of our immune system have a gut address.
+70+% of our immune system has a gut address.
 Regular detoxification is critical for a healthy gut environment.
 Build up of ama can weaken ojas and weaken and disturb our immune response.
-Healthy gut flora, interact and modulate our immune response, support consistent ojas.
+Healthy gut flora, interacts with and modulates our immune response, and supports consistent ojas.

-Meditation has been shown to reset the nervous system over time, promoting healthy hormonal and immune response.
-It is successfully used in pain management, to lower blood pressure and now to support lower symptom load in autoimmunity.
-The Center for Mindfulness founded by Jon Kabat-Zinn at University of Massachusetts Medical School, is a successful program working within the Western medical model.
+Meditation has been shown to reset the nervous system over time, promoting a healthy hormonal and immune response.
+It is successfully used in pain management, to lower blood pressure, and now to support lower symptom load in autoimmunity.
+The Center for Mindfulness founded by Jon Kabat-Zinn at the University of Massachusetts Medical School is a successful program working within the Western medical model.

-Managing inflammation is a key aspect to modulating the symptom load of autoimmunity.
-Regular exercise, hydration, oil massage, skin brushing and hot baths or sauna all move lymph and improve access for our body to remove ama.
+Managing inflammation is a key aspect of modulating the symptom load of autoimmunity.
+Regular exercise, hydration, oil massage, skin brushing, and hot baths or sauna all move lymph and improve access for our body to remove ama.

-Dry brushing and oil massage also keeps the body’s first line of defense- the skin, lubricated and healthy.
-At a fundamental level it supports healthy kapha and ojas.
-In addition it helps apana vayu, balances vata and relaxes the nervous system.
+Dry brushing and oil massage also keep the body’s first line of defense- the skin, lubricated and healthy.
+At a fundamental level, it supports healthy kapha and ojas.
+In addition, it helps apana vayu, balances vata, and relaxes the nervous system.

 Eating regular whole food meals, rather than grazing on empty snack food calories, supports sama agni.
 Healthy digestive fire transforms the food into the constituents the body can use to heal and rebuild.
 Sama agni generates more nutrients and antioxidants for the tissues.
 More complete digestion reduces ama and the strain on the liver and lymph system.

 Eating an early, light dinner sets the body up for restful sleep.
-The discipline of daily routine shores up sleep rituals as well promoting consistent, sufficient and truly restful sleep.
-Since sleep is the time the body does much of its healing, a well rested body is crucial in the effective management of autoimmunity.
+The discipline of daily routine shores up sleeps rituals as well promoting consistent, sufficient, and truly restful sleep.
+Since sleep is the time the body does much of its healing, a well-rested body is crucial in the effective management of autoimmunity.